 Donald isn't used to democracy.
 Donald isn't used to being challenged.
 Donald isn't used to being overruled.

-Donald is used to “Yes, Sir.
-Right away, Sir.”
+Donald is used to “Yes, Mr. Trump.
+Right away, Mr. Trump.”

 As the oldest person ever to hold the office, his presidency becomes an exercise in seeing if old dogs can truly learn new tricks.
 Given his thin-skinned nature and stubborn, resistant and combative ADHD personality, I don't like the odds.